zowe/docs-site/docs/user-guide/cli-db2plugin.md

     - **<VERSION_NUMBER>**

-        The version of Zowe CLI Plug-in for Db2that you want to install from the package.
+        The version of Zowe CLI Plug-in for Db2 that you want to install from the package.
 The following is an example of a full package name for the plug-in: `zowe-db2-1.0.0-next.201810041114.tgz`

    **Important!** On Windows, you must run as an Administrator to install the product and plug-ins.